Best Pickleball Paddles in India (2026)

 Score Breakdown

 The best pickleball paddle under ₹5,000.
-Thermoformed T700 with hyperfoam edges and an elongated handle — built for competitive players who want every technical advantage.
+USAPA Approved, thermoformed T700 with hyperfoam edges and an elongated handle — built for competitive players who want every technical advantage.

 Pros